 While there are always requirements parents need to consider to legally homeschool, Oklahoma’s home education laws are straightforward and easy to follow.
-First, parents must submit a notice of intent to homeschool to the principal of the student’s current school.
+First, parents may want to submit a notice of intent to homeschool to the principal of the student’s current school.
 Parents must also consider the mandatory hours of instruction for homeschoolers and record keeping requirements.

 Homeschool laws in Oklahoma do not require parents to submit any reports, but it is always a good idea to maintain records of anything pertinent to your child’s education.
 This includes progress reports, samples of coursework, standardized testing results, and transcripts.
 Oklahoma requires homeschoolers to provide instruction for 180 days per year, so parents should also track attendance.

 Power Homeschool’s online parent portal makes the record keeping process easy.
 Through the app, parents can download coursework, access progress reports and transcripts, and track attendance.
 We also encourage parents to keep any standardized testing results or evaluations on file.
 Homeschool records are beneficial to have when your student is applying for post-secondary education or wants to transfer to a public or private school.

 While homeschoolers in Oklahoma are not mandated by the state to participate in standardized assessments, some home educators use these to evaluate their student’s progress from year to year and make sure there are no gaps in their curriculum.